T-NOVA/TeNOR/README.md

 This user interface is located in the `ui` folder and contains their own README file with the installation guide.

+The UI uses Gatekeeper for authentication, so by default you need to use the default created user in Gatekeeper: t-nova-admin.
+Then, for the login:

+- Username: t-nova-admin
+- Password: Eq7K8h9gpg

 #Initial steps

 ## Test if TeNOR is installed and running